 The number of tourists who visit Sicily Italy increases, the restaurants and hotels open as you can celebrate Christmas and New Year on this beautiful Mediterranean island.

 Otherwise, the low season is quiet.
 The resorts are empty, the restaurants are closed and the days are too cold to go to the beach.

 7. Best places to see in Sicily Italy

 Sicily is such an amazing island!
-It is home to the highest volcano from Europe and has many wonderful beaches and beautiful attractions!
+It is home to the highest active volcano from Europe and has many wonderful beaches and beautiful attractions!

 It is the ideal place to spend your holiday!
 I prepared for you a list with the best places to see in Sicily Italy:

 This wonderful town located on the eastern coast of the island is one of the most popular places to go among artists and tourists as well.